-(4) Amounts in this column reflect the aggregate grant date fair value of restricted stock units granted to Messrs.
-Kim and Lee in 2023, computed in accordance with FASB ASC Topic 718.
-For a discussion of valuation assumptions used in calculating grant date fair value, see Note 11.
-Stock-Based Compensation in the accompanying notes to our audited consolidated financial statements included elsewhere in this prospectus. - (5) Amounts in this column reflect the aggregate grant date fair values of options granted during the applicable fiscal year, computed in accordance with FASB ASC Topic 718.
+(2) Amounts in this column reflect a retention bonus paid to Mr. Kim in 2022.
+See "--Retention Bonus Agreement."

+(3) Amounts in this column reflect the aggregate grant date fair values of options granted during the applicable fiscal year, computed in accordance with FASB ASC Topic 718.
 For a discussion of valuation assumptions used in calculating grant date fair values, see Note 11.
-Stock-Based Compensation in the accompanying notes to our audited consolidated financial statements included elsewhere in this prospectus. - (6) Amounts in this column for 2022 and 2023 reflect the actual amount earned by each Named Executive Officer under the Company's performance-based cash incentive bonus program.
+Stock-Based Compensation in the accompanying notes to our combined financial statements included elsewhere in this prospectus.

+(4) Amounts in this column reflect the actual amount earned by each Named Executive Officer under the Company's performance-based cash incentive bonus program.
 See "-Executive Bonus Program."
-Amounts in this column for Chankyu Park for 2022 were converted to U.S. dollars (USD) from Korean Won (KRW) based on the USD/KRW exchange rate of 1,260.92 on December 31, 2022.
-Amounts in this column for Mr. Park for 2023 were converted to U.S. dollars (USD) from Korean Won (KRW) based on the USD/KRW exchange rate of 1,295.06 on December 29, 2023. - (7) Amounts in this column for Junkoo Kim reflect tax equalization payments in the amount of \$51,867 in respect of his 2022 income taxes for his 2022 compensation, a \$1,110 meal allowance, and \$5,653 in interest assistance on a personal loan.
-Amounts in this column for Junkoo Kim were converted to U.S. dollars (USD) from Korean Won (KRW) based on the USD/KRW exchange rate of 1,260,92 on December 31, 2022.
-Amounts in this column for Hyung Il Kim reflect a \$11,481 compensation and lifestyle allowance to make Mr. Kim whole for adjustments to the Company's meal and health insurance allowances.
+Amounts in this column for Chankyu Park were converted to U.S. dollars (USD) from Korean Won (KRW) based on the USD/KRW exchange rate of 1,260.92 on December 31, 2022.

+(5) Amounts in this column for Junkoo Kim reflect tax equalization payments in the amount of \$51,867 in respect of his 2022 income taxes for his 2022 compensation, and \$1,110 lunch allowance.
+Amounts in this column for Junkoo Kim were converted to U.S. dollars (USD) from Korean Won (KRW) based on the USD/KRW exchange rate of 1,260.92 on December 31, 2022.
+Amounts in this column for Hyung II Kim reflect a \$11,481.08 compensation and lifestyle allowance to make Mr. Kim whole for adjustments to the Company's lunch and health insurance allowances.
 The amounts also reflect a \$600 commuter allowance and \$15,757 in 401(k) plan matching contributions made on his behalf during fiscal year 2022.
 See "-Retirement Benefits" for additional information regarding 401(k) plan contributions.